NOTE: Click Here to read about the interplay between FMLA, Short-Term Disability and Unemployment Compensation.

 Pennsylvania's Workers' Compensation statute does not provide for any right to job reinstatement upon the employee's ability to return to work.
 Thus, in theory, you may be fired while out of work due to a work-related injury (absent FMLA protection).
 However, the courts in Pennsylvania have held that it is illegal to fire an employee because he/she has filed such a claim.

-I have found that if a company is going to fire someone who has filed a Workers' Compensation claim, they wait until the person is released back to work.
+If a company is going to fire someone who has filed a Workers' Compensation claim, they often wait until the person is released back to work.

-On the other hand, firing an employee soon after he/she has returned from a Workers' Compensation absence raises serious red flags, and in Pennsylvania will likely spark a lawsuit unless there is clear evidence that the employee did something (other than have the temerity to file a Workers' Compensation claim) that warranted termination.
+On the other hand, firing an employee soon after he/she has returned from a Workers' Compensation absence raises serious red flags, and in Pennsylvania will likely spark a lawsuit unless there is clear evidence that the employee did something (other than have the temerity to file a Workers' Compensation claim) that warranted terminationThat is so because it is illegal to fire someone because they filed a workers' compensation claim!

 CAN I GET FMLA LEAVE AND WORKERS' COMPENSATION AT THE SAME TIME?